CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Elastic Network Interface

-1. **Q: You have launched a Linux instance in AWS EC2.
+???+ question "Q: You have launched a Linux instance in AWS EC2.
 While configuring security group, you have selected SSH, HTTP, HTTPS protocol.
-Why do we need to select SSH?**
+Why do we need to select SSH?"

     1. To verity that there is a rule that allows traffic from your computer to port 22
     2. To verify that there is a rule that allows traffic from EC2 Instance to your computer